TITLE: Facilities Support Services Manager

 Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

 Bachelor’s degree in Business Administration, Finance or related area.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years progressively responsible, professional experience related to area of assignment, including two years of supervisory experience.
+Five years progressively responsible, professional experience related to area of assignment, including two years of lead or supervisory experience.
+Successful completion of PCC LEAD Academy or a comparable external leadership training program may substitute for up to 6 months of lead or supervisory experience.

 KNOWLEDGE AND SKILLS